 Showcased at ICAM Senior Exhibit with 150+ guest participation

-Purpose: This is my senior project, which was showcased on June 11-13, 2019 at "Silience", ICAM Senior Exhibition
+Purpose: This is my ICAM senior project.
+It was showcased on June 11-13, 2019 at "Silience", the ICAM Senior Exhibition.

-Outcome: Create a web application in 2 quarters, portraying machine learning in an ironic way
+Outcome: Create a web application in two quarters, which portrays data privacy in an ironic way.

-"Smart Select" is an online music listening platform that recommends songs based on users' current moods.
-Once started, users can either manually press buttons to indicate their emotions on the left or initiate the live detector on the right.
+"Smart Select" is an online music listening platform that recommends songs to users based on their current moods.
+Users can either manually indicate their emotions or initiate the live detector on the right.
 "Smart Select" will then redirect users to recommended YouTube music playlists.

 Yet, the recommendation results from the above two approaches are various.
 If users manually choose their emotions by clicking emotion buttons, YouTube will generate a music playlist based on mood keyword searching, for example, happy, sad, neutral, etc. If users prefer to input their emotions using the facial recognition method, they will receive lists of animated memes deliberately chosen by me.
 Even worse, "Smart Select" will secretly spy on users' emotions and steal users' data by taking screenshots.

-Therefore, "Smart Select" indicates my mixed feeling about machine learning.
+"Smart Select" indicates my mixed feeling about massive real-time data usage.